Moving to Mackay

 Sport and fitness

 All tastes are catered for in the field of sport.
-The traditional sports of rugby league, union, AFL, tennis, netball, cricket, golf, hockey, and many more are played.
+The traditional sports of rugby league, union, AFL, tennis, netball, cricket, golf, hockey, football, and many more are played.
 Clubs exist for many sports, including tai-chi, BMX, fishing, roller-derby, karate, archery and many, many more.
 There are also many different gyms to choose from.

 The dry, mild winter climate and the beautiful coastline make sailing, boating and fishing all popular outdoor activities.